Can You Pour Fabric Softener Directly On Clothes?

 Synthetic Fabrics

-Synthetic fabrics like polyester and acrylic are often naturally smooth and may not benefit from fabric softeners.
-Additionally, these fabrics can develop static cling when treated with fabric softeners.
+Synthetic fabrics such as polyester and acrylic are naturally smooth and do not benefit from fabric softener treatment.
+Cationic surfactant residues on synthetic fabrics can increase static cling rather than reduce it, producing the opposite of the desired effect.

 Can Fabric Softener Cause Damage to Nylon Fabric When Ironing Patches?